Flank/flank/README.md

 orientations: The orientations, portrait, landscape or both
 locales: The device locales
 environment-variables: To set environment variables.
 Can also be used to enable code coverage
+directories-to-pull: If directories from the device should be pulled
 shard-timeout: Timeout in minutes for each shard
 shard-duration: Duration in seconds for each shard